peerkar/liferay-gsearch/README.md

 ### Step 6

 Place the GSearch portlet on some page and test.
 Take a look at the many configuration options and some query configuration examples in Control Panel -> System Settings -> GSearch.

+### Step 7

+If you didn't succeed and need help, take a look at the full installation instructions [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions) or ping me by leaving a ticket.

 ## Known Issues (important)